Travelling on public transport

-- You must wear a face covering on public transport – you could be refused entry if you are not.
+- You must wear a face covering when using public transport – you could be refused entry if you are not.
 From Friday 24 July, you’ll need to wear a face covering in interchanges and stations, as well as on board public transport.

 Find out more on the Gov.uk website.

 - Carry your own hand sanitiser with you.
 Wash or use sanitiser on your hands before and after using public transport and catch coughs and sneezes in tissues.